karthi2103/chainlink-trail/README.md

 - zero log for logging
 - viper for config management
 - infura to connect to mainnet
-- solana 6.12 to generate go smart contract binding
+- solidity 6.12 to generate go smart contract binding

 ## Running Tests